GaelicDogX/cdl_default/README.md

 The list of ContentDocumentLink records will NOT be saved, but the revised values will have been applied.

 # Managing Rules
-At the initial release, you manage rules directly in Customer Metadata.
+At the initial release, you manage rules directly in Custom Metadata.
 Here is how it is done.

 1. After installing the package in your org, navigate to Setup - Custom Metadata Types - Content Link Default
 2. Assign the following values